Skip to content

 Is It Hard to Get Into Lake Erie College?
 Acceptance Rate & Requirements

-Based in Painesville, Ohio, Lake Erie College keeps admissions accessible, extending offers to roughly 70% of those who apply.
+Based in Painesville, Ohio, Lake Erie College admits most of the students who apply; the acceptance rate is roughly 70%.
 Admitted students typically arrive with a mid-range ACT score around 20.
-The school reports a graduation rate of roughly 40%.
+The graduation rate is roughly 40%.

 Can I Afford It?